 The inside lining of hiking boots is important as this determines to a large degree the warmth of your feet while trekking.
 This is very important on a Kilimanjaro climb where you enter some very cold climates near the top of the mountain, including an arctic climate at the summit.

 Winter hiking boots tend to use fluffy lambskin or insulated lining, but you don’t really need winter hiking boots for Kilimanjaro.
-These would be overkill for much of the trek.
+These would be overkill for much of the climb.
 When worn with thermal socks, regular hiking boots that have a standard inner lining will see you through summit day of a Kili climb just fine.

 That said, you certainly could opt for winter hiking boots if you plan to do most or many of your future treks in very cold conditions.
+Just be sure to pack other walking shoes for the lower region of the mountain.

 5. Ankle support

-It’s important to think about your ankles when choosing hiking boots.
-One busted ankle could mean the end of your Kilimanjaro climb.
-For this reason many advocate choosing high-cut hiking boots.
-These have a high collar that wraps around your ankles to offer them support.
+High-cut boots have a high collar that wraps around your ankles to offer them support.
 You want to find boots that have a nicely padded collar as these are more comfortable for the ankles as well your shins and lower calves.

 If you’re unused to high-cut boots, note that they can take a while to get used to.
 This is another good reason to spend plenty of time in your boots before hitting the slopes of Kili!

-It’s worth saying that the very best ankle support is strong ligaments and muscles in the feet and lower legs.
 Those who argue for a more ‘natural’ type of hiking boot say that artificial ankle support is actually unhelpful.
 They point to the fact that no ankle support can completely immobilise your ankle (to prevent sprains or breaks), and argue that you don’t actually want this anyway.

 The argument against ankle support will likely ring prettily in the ears of those who hate high-cut boots!
 If you do choose to go with low-cut boots, be sure to still go with proper hiking boots, not regular trainers.
 You want the other characteristics of good hiking boots (like insulation and toe caps) to be in place.